-- In certain circumstances, the Appropriate Unit Administrator appropriate unit administrator, upon the recommendation of the OIEEOTitle IX Coordinator, may impose an interim suspension from University Premisespremises upon receiving a Complaint complaint and prior to the completion of the disciplinary process.
-The accused Employeeindividual shall be notified in writing of the interim suspension, the conditions of the interim suspension, and the reasons for it, the interim suspension.
+- In certain circumstances, the Appropriate Unit Administrator, upon the recommendation of the OIEEO, may impose an interim suspension from University Premises upon receiving a Complaint and prior to the completion of the disciplinary process.
+The accused Employee shall be notified in writing of the interim suspension, the conditions of the interim suspension, and the reasons for it.
 Interim suspension may be imposed to: - (a) Ensure the safety and wellbeing of members of the University Community or the preservation of University property; - (b) Ensure the accused individual's own physical or emotional safety and wellbeing; or - (c) Ensure that normal operations of the University are not disrupted. - 2.
 A faculty Employee may appeal the interim suspension to the University Senate's Advisory Committee on Privilege and Tenure (SACPT) in writing within seven business days of the notice of the interim suspension.
 A staff Employee may appeal the interim suspension to the Staff Senate Staff Issues Committee in writing within seven business days of the notice of the interim suspension.
 Interim suspension shall remain in effect during the appeal.
-If requested in the written appeal, an Employee shall be given an opportunity to appear personally (including a lifting of any temporary suspension from University premises for purposes of attending the appeal) before the SACPT or the Staff Senate Staff Issues Committee within three business days of filing the appeal in order to discuss the following issues only: - (a) The reliability of the information concerning the Employee's conduct, including the matter of his or her identity. - (b) Whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the Employee on University Premises poses a substantial and immediate physical, mental, or emotional threat to himself or herself or to others or the stability and continuance of normal University functions. - 2.3.
-An Employee employee under interimtemporary suspension shall be given an opportunity for a prompt hearing within these disciplinary procedures.
+If requested in the written appeal, an Employee shall be given an opportunity to appear personally (including a lifting of any temporary suspension from University premises for purposes of attending the appeal) before the SACPT or the Staff Senate Staff Issues Committee within three business days of filing the appeal in order to discuss the following issues only: - (a) The reliability of the information concerning the Employee's conduct, including the matter of his or her identity. - (b) Whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the Employee on University Premises poses a substantial and immediate physical, mental, or emotional threat to himself or herself or to others or the stability and continuance of normal University functions.

+3. An Employee under interim suspension shall be given an opportunity for a prompt hearing within these disciplinary procedures.
 Salary shall be continued during the period of the interim suspension.
 Decisions on faculty Employee suspension shall be made in accordance with GR X.B.f(3).
+Decisions by the SACPT or the Staff Senate Staff Issues Committee will be recommendations to the University President, who retains the final decision regarding interim remedies.